kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 The separation of display code and business logic is good practice in general, but it is even more important for reloadable code.
-Recall the `append-element` function that we wrote several pages back when discussing idempotent functions.
+Recall the `append-element` function that we wrote several moments back when discussing idempotent functions.
 Consider that we were writing a Twitter-like application and used this function to append a new message to some feed.
 There are a couple of ways in which we could write this code, but not all of them are conducive to live reloading.